-All candidates desiring consideration as an Academic Year 2020/21 (Summer 2020 direct hire or ACS start) hire must have complete packets submitted directly to the DMI Application & Hiring Committee (Preferred) or uploaded into W.E.S.T.
-NLT 15JUL19.
+All candidates desiring consideration as an Academic Year 2021/22 (Summer 2021 direct hire or ACS start) hire must have complete packets submitted directly to the DMI Application & Hiring Committee NLT 15JUL2020.

 Please direct all DMI job opportunity or application questions to DMIApplications@westpoint.edu and we will get back to you at earliest opportunity.

 Defense & Strategic Studies (DSS) Hiring (Done Separately from DMI Hiring):